 For God loved the world in this way: He gave his one and only Son,so that everyone who believes in him will not perish but have eternal life.
 (Christian Standard Bible)

 This bible verse emphasizes what we have discussed so far.
-Initially, Adama was created to live forever in a beautiful garden.
-His sin caused his death and eventually, our.
+Initially, Adam was created to live forever in a beautiful garden.
+His sin caused his death and eventually, ours.

 On the other hand, Jesus death gives us the opportunity to be perfect, without sin.
 It also gives “everyone who believes in him” the chance to have everlasting life.

 God promises us that not only will those of us living will benefit from Jesus death, but those who have died as well.

 This would be a good opportunity to discuss with your stepchildren the fact that all of their family and friends who may have died will be resurrected.
 Their dead loved ones will also gain from Jesus death.

 This has certainly been a comforting scripture for my own stepdaughter who lost her mom in death.
 I also have close family members that I have lost and miss dearly.